 Susan is a commercial lawyer and, during her time at a leading Offshore law firm she represented some of the world’s top eGambling operators and gambling service providers – many of them Alderney licensees.

-This gave her sound understanding of what operators require from a jurisdiction: a strong pragmatic regulator who understands the commercial environment, a resilient technical infrastructure, a favourable tax system, excellent support services, a fees system that allows businesses to grow and a mind set to move with the times and evolution in the sector.
+This gave her a sound understanding of what operators require from a jurisdiction: a strong pragmatic regulator who understands the commercial environment, a resilient technical infrastructure, a favourable tax system, excellent support services, a fees system that allows businesses to grow and a mindset to move with the times and evolution in the sector.

 What are the costs of obtaining the Alderney Gambling Control Commission licence?
 Are online casinos required to pay a fixed amount or are there some monthly/yearly fees?
 What other requirements do online casinos need to meet in order to obtain the licence?

 The cost of licensing depends on the category of licence required by the operator.
 Fees for a Category 1 (B2C) licence are banded according to the Net Gaming Yield (NGY) generated with a £17,500 flat fee for the first year and adjusted according to bands thereafter with Band A at £35,000 pa and a cap of £400,000 pa at Band F for NGY of £30m or above.
 Fees for a Category 2 (B2B) licence are £17,500 for the first year then £35,000 pa flat fee thereafter.

 In order to avoid any element of “double taxation” following the UK introduction of POC regulation and taxation, the NGY from any UK facing activities is excluded from the calculation of the fee for the Category 1 licensee.
 Also to minimise any element of “double regulation” AGCC has also streamlined its regulation of UK facing activities for those holding a UK Gambling Commission licence, which is primarily regulated by the UK Gambling Commission.